atomix/atomix-test/README.md

   pass
 ```

+By default, a cluster with the same name as the test function - e.g. `test_map` - will be
+started prior to running the test method and will be torn down afterwards.
+The `Cluster`
-The `Cluster` object provided to tests has APIs for managing and accessing the test
+object provided to tests has APIs for managing and accessing the test network, cluster,
-network, cluster, and nodes.
+and nodes.

 ### Managing clusters